ManuelCapote/ManuelCapote/README.md

 - 👋 Hi, I’m @ManuelCapote

-I'm a Developer, Product Manager, Photographer, Content creator, Freelancer, and a Forever Student.
-I love to build and create things, thus my love for programming.
-Since I was a kid, and my dad got his first IBM Computer, I have sat there and learned all I could.
-At the age of 15, I built my first WebSite, using HTML, with some flash Templates in Adobe Dreamweaver.
-Then in University classes like Logic & Algorithm, C, Pascal, C++, Matlab, Circuit Design, and Technical Drawing became my favorites.
-It's been some time since I started working as a Product Manager, developing skills like Team Leadership, and learning how to reach customer satisfaction, at every level I can imagine.
-Two years ago, I have decided that it was time to start working on my Web Developer Dream again.
-And So I did.

-Now my goal is to pursue a full-time job position as a Front End Web Developer.
-To put at service my skills, and at the same time to develop new ones, all with the idea to become an expert in the field, and the best employee I can be.

-If you want to know more about my Web-Dev Journey, check my Instagram @AlexKpot
+I’m a Self-taught Front End Web Developer, I love to build and create things, and I feel passionate about clean code and simple style, thus my love for Programming.
+I have strong experience in HTML, CSS, and JavaScript, as well as JavaScript frameworks like ReactJs and main CSS frameworks like Bootstrap and SemanticUi..
+I am familiar with Design concepts and implementations, due to my past as Front End Dev and Designer for Cycle Limited.
+I have used tools like Figma, Sketch, Adobe XD among others to implement UI/UX concepts on Websites, and always having Usability as one of the key principles.
+I have several years of experience as a Team Leader and Project Manager.
+For the past five years I have managed a team of 5 people, each of them in a different country, so I am very comfortable working remotely.

 <!---
 ManuelCapote/ManuelCapote is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.